 If you’re looking for transportation as a resort benefit, Shades of Green has their own buses that travel to and from the Disney parks.
 Buses to the Ticket and Transportation Center (TTC) depart every 20 minutes – note that this is the only provided transportation to Magic Kingdom and Epcot, as they indicate you should board the monorail from the TTC to get to each of those parks.

 (Note from Shannon: you can also walk to The Polynesian and use their transportation, including the monorail.
 Check out all the transportation options for Shades of Green on the WDW Prep Navigator.)

-Buses to the other parks, water parks, and Downtown Disney depart every hour on the half hour but be sure to check the current bus schedule as times may change.
+Buses to the other parks, water parks, and Disney Springs depart every hour on the half hour but be sure to check the current bus schedule as times may change.
 These are a great option for transportation and really came in handy for my family when driving to Disney Springs is a little bit of a nightmare.

 They also provide transportation to SeaWorld and Universal Studios for an extra cost with an advanced reservation.